monarch-initiative/monarch-app/frontend/README.md

 ### Parameters

-The widget accepts several URL parameters:
+The widget accepts several URL parameters that depend on the mode of operation.

-- `source` - Comma-separated list of "source" phenotype IDs (set A).
-- `target` - "target" group of phenotypes to compare to (group B).
 See `src/api/phenotype-explorer.ts` groups for enumerated options.

+Search:

+- `subjects` - Comma-separated list of "subject" phenotype IDs (set A).
+- `object-group` - "object" group of phenotypes to compare to (group B).

+Multi-compare:

+- `subjects` - Comma-separated list of "subject" phenotype IDs (set A).
+- `objects`- Multiple comma-separated lists of "object" phenotype IDs (B sets).

+Any mode:

 - `stylesheet` - A URI-encoded URL to a stylesheet that will be applied to the widget, for the purposes of matching its styles to your webpage.

 ### Events